 "Eastern offers many of the best practices associated with good retention rates.
-In fall 2017, for example, EIU's overall freshmanto-sophomore retention rate of 75% was higher than the national average of 61.1%."
+In fall 2017, for example, EIU's overall freshman-to-sophomore retention rate of 75% was higher than the national average of 61.1%."

-List of Primarily URG-based Student Support Services (Source: URG information reported to IBHE 2018)
+(Source: URG information reported to IBHE 2018)